 Like any other part of a car, struts, shock absorbers and springs all suffer from wear and tear.
 A reliable suspension system will offer improved fuel efficiency, less maintenance and well not damage your tyres.
 When it starts to falter, you start to lose these benefits.

 For example, because the suspension system turns with the car, you can often notice the vehicle dip or sway when turning - it can even cause the car to start skewing while driving in a certain direction.
 The same can be said for the front dipping down (similar to a nose dive) when applying the brakes.
-In these instances, the suspension isn’t able to withstand the normal forces, which is why the car moves more erratically than you would be use to.
+In these instances, the suspension isn’t able to withstand the normal forces, which is why the car moves erratically.

-Because of this, it’s always worth doing regular inspections.
+It’s always worth doing regular inspections.
 You should check shock absorbers for cracks or leaks.
-Likewise, pushing down on your vehicle and monitoring how often it bounces will give you a working idea of the springs inside.
+Also, pushing down on your vehicle and monitoring how often it bounces will give you a working idea of the springs inside.

 Always inspect your suspension system or shock absorbers if you notice a change in your car’s handling and comfort.